 Canoeing is one of the most popular water activities here at Wekiva Island.
 We have over one hundred, 2-3 person canoes available for rent at your convenience.
 Rentals are based on a full day rate or half day depending the time you rent it and guests are encouraged to explore and travel along the Wekiva River, slowing down to experience the Florida scenery along the way.
+Please note: dogs cannot accompany guests on vessels.

 Kayaking is a versatile sport, perfect for those looking for an intense workout or others who want a leisurely cruise along the Wekiva River enjoying nature and solitude.
 We currently have approximately 25 kayaks available for rent on a first come first serve basis.
 We suggest coming early to reserve your rental or suggest that you bring your own equipment to launch from our facilities for a small fee.